react-cosmos/react-cosmos/GLOSSARY.md

 #### FixtureConnect

 Manages a list of fixtures and the state of the selected fixture.
 Controlled remotely via `WebSockets` or `window.postMessage`.
+Platform agnostic.

 #### Fixture renderer